JunJewell/ChiralNonlocal/README.md

 * `simulate_chiral_gradientsensing_packing_NAD.py` shows an example of using the classes to simulate a chiral, gradient sensing, volume-filling, nonlocal advection-diffusion system.
 * `read_data_and_plot.py` shows an example of using the classes to read in simulation data and plot results.
 * `read_and_simulate_further.py` shows an example of reading in simulation data, and simulating this system to a even later time.
+* `concatenate_data.py` concatenates multiple sets of simulation data of density of both species and time.
+Used when you have simulated a system and later simulated it again to a further time, and you need to combine the multiple data files from each session of simulation.

 ## Numerical Integration
 Numerical integration of the integro-PDE
 $$\frac{\partial u}{\partial t} = \nabla^2 u + \rho u(1-\frac{u}{U}) -\boldsymbol{\nabla}\cdot\left(u(1-u)\frac{\mu}{\xi^{2}} \int\int\boldsymbol{\hat{s}}\tilde{\Omega}\left(\frac{s}{\xi}\right)u(\boldsymbol{x}+\boldsymbol{s},t) d s_x d s_y\right),$$
-and its 2 species equivalent, is carried out in `simulation_class.py`.
-Here, we use the method-of-lines, first discretising in space and then integrating the resulting ODEs with backwards differentiation formulae.
+and its 2 species equivalent, is carried out using the method-of-lines, first discretising in space and then integrating the resulting ODEs with backwards differentiation formulae.
 The latter is implemented through SciPy's `integrate.solve_ivp` function - see [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) for details.
 The diffusion term, $\nabla^2 u$, is discretised using the standard centred 5-point stencil.
 For the integral term, we use the fast Fourier transform method described below.

 ## Computing the Integral Term
 The nonlocal advection term in the integro-PDE is given by